hpsfoundation/foundation/charter.md

 -	(a) The Linux Foundation shall have custody of any fees, funds and other cash receipts.

 -	(b) A General & Administrative (G&A) fee will be applied to funds raised to cover Finance, Accounting and operations.
-The G&A fee shall equal 9% of CNCF’s first \$1,000,000 of gross receipts and 6% of CNCF’s gross receipts over \$1,000,000.
+The G&A fee shall equal 9% of CNCF's first \$1,000,000 of gross receipts and 6% of CNCF's gross receipts over \$1,000,000.

 #### 17. General Rules and Operations.

 The participants in CNCF shall:

--	(a) demonstrate plans and the means to coordinate with the open source project’s developer community, including on topics such as branding, logos, and other collateral that will represent the community;
+-	(a) demonstrate plans and the means to coordinate with the open source project's developer community, including on topics such as branding, logos, and other collateral that will represent the community;

 -	(b) engage in a professional manner consistent with maintaining a cohesive community, while also maintaining the goodwill and esteem of The Linux Foundation in the open source software community;